lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 ## E. 3.
 Other abilities.

-Undead Hunters lose access to the paladin auras.
 Beyond KR, we give a bonus of +2 to Turn Undead level, gained at level 3.

 [^1]: conceptually incompatible with [Tweaks Anthology](https://github.com/Gibberlings3/Tweaks-Anthology) component "Alter Paladin Spell Progression Table".